zhmcclient/zhmc-ansible-modules/docs/source/development.rst

     including the description of development/alpha/etc suffixes, as described in https://semver.org/

-6. Commit your changes and push them upstream:
+6. Commit your changes and push them to the remote repo:

     .. code-block:: sh